mrigyanshii/multilingual-tourist-query/README.md

 # multilingual-tourist-query
 🌍 Multilingual Tourist Query Understanding
-NLP + Embeddings + Clustering using the MASSIVE Dataset

 The Multilingual Tourist Query Understanding project builds a system capable of understanding and grouping tourist queries from 51 languages.
 It uses the MASSIVE dataset, multilingual text cleaning, transformer embeddings, and clustering to discover common tourist intents across languages.